-(B) If the application for certification is for a carryover vehicle, engine, or equipment family, the state board shall approve or disapprove the application within 30 calendar days after it deems an application is complete and accepted for filing.

-- (C) If the application for certification is for a partial carryover vehicle, engine, or equipment family, the state board shall approve or disapprove the application within 60 calendar days after the application is complete and accepted for filing. - (c) The state board may, in the course of processing the application, request the applicant to clarify, amplify, correct, or otherwise supplement the information required for the application.
-If the state board determines that more information is needed after the application has been deemed complete, the state board shall notify the applicant and identify the specific information required.
-The number of days the applicant takes to respond to the state board with the requested information shall not be included in the deadlines specified in paragraph (3) of subdivision (b). - (d) (1) If an applicant believes that the state board has not met the requirements of subdivision (b), it may file, in writing, a complaint with the ombudsman of the state board describing the alleged failure of the state board to meet those requirements. - (2) Within 30 days of receiving a complaint from an applicant pursuant to paragraph (1), the ombudsman shall determine whether the requirements of subdivision (b) have or have not been met.
-If the requirements have not been met and the application is complete and accepted for filing, the ombudsman shall notify the executive officer and the executive officer shall ensure that action to approve or disapprove the application takes place within 30 days of determining that the requirements have not been met. - (e) (1) If an application for certification was filed prior to January 1, 2012, for a new, carryover, or partial carryover on-road or off-road vehicle, engine, or equipment family and the vehicle, engine, or equipment family is for the 2012 model year, the state board shall notify the applicant whether the application is complete within 30 working days of January 1, 2012, and shall approve or disapprove the application within 90 calendar days of the date the application was deemed complete and accepted for filing. - (2) If an application for certification was filed prior to January 1, 2012, for a new, carryover, or partial carryover on-road or off-road vehicle, engine, or equipment family and the vehicle, engine, or equipment family was for the 2011 model year or earlier, the state board may disapprove the application.
+3 (B) If the application for certification is for a carryover vehicle, 4 engine, or equipment family, the state board shall approve or 5 disapprove the application within 30 calendar days after it deems6 an application is complete and accepted for filing.
+7 (C) If the application for certification is for a partial carryover 8 vehicle, engine, or equipment family, the state board shall approve 9 or disapprove the application within 60 calendar days after the 10 application is complete and accepted for filing.
+11 (c) The state board may, in the course of processing the 12 application, request the applicant to clarify, amplify, correct, or 13 otherwise supplement the information required for the application.
+14 If the state board determines that more information is needed after 15 the application has been deemed complete, the state board shall 16 notify the applicant and identify the specific information required.
+17 The number of days the applicant takes to respond to the state 18 board with the requested information shall not be included in the 18 board with the requested information shall not be included in the19 deadlines specified in paragraph (3) of subdivision (b).
+20 (d) (1) If an applicant believes that the state board has not met 21 the requirements of subdivision (b), it may file, in writing, a 22 complaint with the ombudsman of the state board describing the 23 alleged failure of the state board to meet those requirements.
+(2) Within 30 days of receiving a complaint from an applicant pursuant to paragraph (1), the ombudsman shall determine whether 26 the requirements of subdivision (b) have or have not been met.
+If 27 the requirements have not been met and the application is complete 28 and accepted for filing, the ombudsman shall notify the executive 29 officer and the executive officer shall ensure that action to approve 30 or disapprove the application takes place within 30 days of 31 determining that the requirements have not been met.
+32 (e) (1) If an application for certification was filed prior to 33 January 1, 2012, for a new, carryover, or partial carryover on-road 34 or off-road vehicle, engine, or equipment family and the vehicle, 35 engine, or equipment family is for the 2012 model year, the state 36 board shall notify the applicant whether the application is complete 37 within 30 working days of January 1, 2012, and shall approve or 38 disapprove the application within 90 calendar days of the date the 39 application was deemed complete and accepted for filing.
+(2) If an application for certification was filed prior to January 1, 2012, for a new, carryover, or partial carryover on-road or off-road vehicle, engine, or equipment family and the vehicle, engine, or equipment family was for the 2011 model year or earlier, the state board may disapprove the application.
 If the state board disapproves an application, the state board shall notify the applicant in writing of that fact.